My guide to Olkhon Island, one of the most beautiful places in the world!

 Siberia, one of Russia’s most vast regions, has many natural wonders, and Baikal Lake is one of them.
 The surroundings of the lake are rich in landscapes, including mountains, taiga, steppes, a volcanic depression, spectacular bays.
 While I wanted to visit all of them, Olkhon Island in the middle of Baikal was a priority for me.

 I have heard many stories about how beautiful Olkhon is.
 I googled for pictures, and they were stunning, but the reality is much better.
-I regret that I had planned 4 days for the island, I would have loved to stay longer!
+I regret that I had planned 4 days only for the island, I would have loved to stay longer!
 So here is everything I know to ease your planning efforts and decide on the itinerary.

 Before we go further, some info about me: I am a native Russian speaker, but I am not a citizen of Russia but of Moldova, a former Soviet Republic.
 This is the reason that I do not need visas to enter Russia.
 I travelled to Baikal solo from mid-June till the beginning of July.
 I was on Olkhon during the last week of June.